 All details of how to complete each step are detailed below.

 If you don't have an account, you can register as part of the application.
 After registering, you must return to this page to complete your application.
-Make sure to get your Identification Validated prior to completing your application and return this form to Athletics Northern Ireland.
+Make sure to get your Identification Validated prior to completing your application alongside your 3 copies of ID and return this form to Athletics Northern Ireland.

 Before beginning you must have with you: